 NordicWay2 will map and assess the infrastructure readiness for connected and automated driving on major freight routes

-NordicWay2 will demonstrate and highlight future services and challenges connected to vehicles with higher SAE levels
+NordicWay2 will demonstrate and highlight future services and challenges connected to vehicles with higher automation levels (SAE levels)

 During the ITS world Congress 2018 NordicWay 2 demonstrated how data exchanged through the NordicWay Interchange system can be utilized in relation to geofence technology and communication between weichels and traffic lights.